 - A taxpayer can amend the errors if within the time limit stated above.

 - They should be the ones prompting HMRC on the mistakes, reducing penalties.

 - The taxpayer, if prompted by HMRC should behave well by cooperating with HMRC in order for the situation to be resolved.

 - The taxpayer can make a payment arrangement with HMRC to ensure that the matter is resolved.

-If you would like to read more on how penalties are issued by HMRC kindly click
+If you would like to read more about how penalties are issued by HMRC kindly click

 If you would like to book our free consultation kindly fill